Ottoman Empire in World War I: War with Britain

 The British captured Basra in November 1914, and marched north into Iraq.
-Initially Ahmed Djemal Pasha was ordered to gather an army in Palestine to threaten the Suez Canal.
+Initially Ahmed Cemal Pasha was ordered to gather an army in Palestine to threaten the Suez Canal.
 In response, the Allies—including the newly formed Australian and New Zealand Army Corps ("ANZACs")—opened another front with the Battle of Gallipoli.
-The army led by Ahmed Djemal Pasha (Fourth Army) to eject the British from Egypt was stopped at the Suez canal in February 1915, and again the next summer.
+The army led by Ahmed Djemal Pasha (Fourth Army) to eject the British from Egypt was stopped at the Suez Canal in February 1915, and again the next summer.
 The canal was vital to the British war effort.
 In addition, the 1915 locust plague broke out in the Palestine region; the Ottoman military hospitals record the period as March–October 1915.

 The expected, and feared, British invasion came not through Cilicia or northern Syria, but through the straits.
 The aim of the Dardanelles campaign was to support Russia.
 Most military observers recognized that the uneducated Ottoman soldier was lost without good leadership, and at Gallipoli Mustafa Kemal realized the capabilities of his men if their officers led from the front.
-The war was something from a different era, as the agrarian Ottoman Empire faced two industrialized forces; in silent predawn attacks, officers with drawn swords went ahead of troops and the troops shouted their battlecry of "Allahu Akbar!" when they reached the enemy's trenches.

 Great Britain was obliged to defend India and the southern Persian oil territory by undertaking the Mesopotamian campaign.
 Britain also had to protect Egypt in the Sinai-Palestine-Syria Campaign.
 These campaigns strained Allied resources and relieved Germany.

 The repulse of British forces in Palestine in the spring of 1917 was followed by the loss of Jerusalem in December of the same year.
-The Ottoman authorities deported the entire civilian population of Jaffa, pursuant to orders from Ahmet Cemal on 6 April 1917.
+The Ottoman authorities deported the entire civilian population of Jaffa, pursuant to orders from Cemal Pasha on 6 April 1917.
 While the Muslim evacuees were allowed to return shortly after, the Jewish deportees were unable to until after the war.
 The events occurred simultaneously with the formation of the Balfour Declaration (published on 2 November 1917) in which the British Government declared its support for the establishment of a homeland for the Jewish people in Palestine.

 The Ottomans were eventually defeated due to key attacks by the British general Edmund Allenby.